 One of my favorite things about this vanilla butter loaf is that it’s pretty much dessert disguised as a breakfast bread.
 You know those loaf cakes that are served at coffee shops?
 This is that kind of thing.
 It has major pound cake vibes, but its loaf shape and the swirl of spice through the center of the cake totally establishes it as a breakfast food, if you ask me.
 The whole thing is glazed with a simple powdered sugar icing that envelopes the cake in lemon scented sweetness and protects it from drying out.

-Another plus of this vanilla butter loaf is that it can easily be topped with whatever fresh fruits you have on hand.
-Here, I opted for figs and toasted almonds, but berries, baked apples or pears, Concord grapes, or stone fruit would taste delicious.
+Another plus of this vanilla butter loaf is that it easily receives whatever fresh fruits you have.
+Here, I opted for figs and toasted almonds; berries, baked apples or pears, Concord grapes, or stone fruit would taste delicious.
 Choose whatever is in season and most beautiful for best results or feel free to opt out entirely.
 The cake is delicious on its own.

-I’m sharing today’s recipe with my friends at Kerrygold.
-This vanilla butter loaf has a distinct richness and melt-in-your-mouth flavor that can only be attributed to quality butter.
-You already know that I count on Kerrygold for all of my most flavorful baked treats, and this loaf is no exception.
+Finally, I’m sharing today’s recipe with my friends at Kerrygold.
+This vanilla butter loaf has a distinct richness and melt-in-your-mouth flavor thanks to the butter.
+You already know that I count on Kerrygold for all of my most flavorful baked treats; this loaf is no exception.
 Be sure to choose a butter you trust for this cake and you won’t be disappointed.

 Vanilla Butter Loaf